FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

     Create the structural patch.
 See :ref:`StructuralPatch`.

 step 6 (optional)
-    Create the semantic patch if you need other objects to update the current object.
+    Create the semantic patch if you need other objects to update the current one.
 See :ref:`SemanticPatch`.

 .. note::